vvaswani/jade/docs/ACCESS_CONTROL.md

 Permissions for label resources are defined and managed by the system.

- * LABEL.MANAGE: All access.
+ * `LABEL.MANAGE`: All access.
 Automatically granted by the system to administrators and the label creator.

 #### Jobs

 Permissions for job resources are initially defined by the system and can be additionally granted/revoked by users.

- * JOB.MANAGE: All access.
+ * `JOB.MANAGE`: All access.
 Automatically granted by the system to administrators and the job creator.
- * JOB.EDIT: Limited write access.
+ * `JOB.EDIT`: Limited write access.
 Manually granted by administrators and the job creator.
- * JOB.VIEW: Read access.
+ * `JOB.VIEW`: Read access.
 Manually granted by administrators and the job creator.

 ### Permission Matrix

 |                              | Administrator | Employee | Customer |
 |------------------------------|---------------|----------|----------|
 | Create user                  |       Y       |    Y     |    N     |